Crystal Lake Diner (Revisited)

-We never went to the Crystal Lake Diner while living so close because shortly after we originally went, there was a massive fire which left it closed for about 2 years.
+We never went to the Crystal Lake Diner while living so close because shortly after we originally went, there was a massive fire which left it closed for about two years.

 The Crystal Lake Diner brewed Lacas coffee which is a personal favorite of mine.
 It’s a local blend and it’s hard to mess it up.
 The waitress brought plenty of refills with plenty of whipped cream.
 I couldn’t ask for better coffee.

-I do remember the menu at the Crystal Lake Diner is similar to their previous menu.
-It’s typical of a diner and they have several specials but nothing too unique.
+I do remember Crystal Lake Diner menu is similar to their previous menu.
+It’s typical of a diner, and they have several specials but nothing too unique.
 If you’re looking for a stereotypical diner menu, the Crystal Lake Diner is ideal.
 They are also known for their mini meals.

 I decided to order the lobster ravioli at the Crystal Lake Diner.
 It came out in a nice marinara sauce.
-The ravilis themselves had plenty of lobster stuffed in without being overpowering.
-I would have preferred something else to come along side the ravilis or just more of them.
-I was actually surprised the portion size was not bigger.
+The plates of ravioli themselves had plenty of lobster stuffed in without being overpowering.
+I would have preferred something else to come alongside the portions of ravioli or just more of them.
+I was surprised the portion size was not more significant.

-For my lobster ravioli and coffee the price was $15 which wasn’t bad for the amount of food I got.
+For my lobster ravioli and coffee, the cost was $15, which wasn’t bad for the amount of food I got.
 Especially considering it came with dessert!

 I enjoyed the Crystal Lake Diner both times I’ve been.
-I will definitely be back and it’s nice to see it reopen after the fire.
-The service was by far one of the best I’ve had in awhile.
+I will be back and it’s nice to see it reopen after the fire.
+The service was by far one of the best I’ve had in a while.

 Questions for you: